nmushegian/roll-call/README.md

 | \/ |  never
 ```

+### What?
 * At **23:59 UTC on April 9, 2019**, there will be an MKR voter "snapshot" to collect a list of voting addresses.
 * You can set your MKR to vote any time before the snapshot, just be sure to leave it there until April 10.
+* This is optional, but recommended.
+Consider this the notice to MKR holders that voting has started in earnest.
+You also get a fun prize:
 * You will get to etch a small section of a [slab of ASCII art](https://nmushegian.github.io/slab-of-art/), which will be permanently embedded into the MCD contract.

+### How?
 * Anyone who is voting for address 0x0 (that is, any slate that contains address 0x0) at 2019/4/9 23:59:00 UTC will be considered present.
 * This should not interfere with any other voting activity that might happen during that time - just include address `0x0` in any slate you vote for, alongside the proposal address you want passed.
-(The team can drop enough votes off of `0x0` if something must be passed between April 2 and April 9.)

 ## Step by Step - Metamask + Hardware Wallet